HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 Before we get into the step-by-step tutorial, here is a big picture overview of what we will be doing.

-1. Adding the raster data (the historical map) to the GIS project.
+1. Adding the raster data to the GIS project.
-2. Adding the vector datasets (the plebiscite region and the statistics about Polish cities) to the project
+2. Adding the vector datasets to the GIS project.
-3. Inspecting the Polish cities statistics dataset to get a clearer picture of the region at the time.
+3. Exploring the Polish cities dataset.
-4. Symbolizing some of the variables on the map.
+4. Experimenting with different map symbology.
-5. Designing a "for print" map we could share with others.
+5. Designing a shareable map "for print".

 ### How to use this tutorial for your assignment

-After completing the steps on this page, you will have explored maps and datasets which can shed light on the topic for your midterm writing prompt.
-At any time, you can skip ahead to the [finished maps ✨✨✨ make this page ✨✨✨✨✨](add link ✨✨✨✨✨✨✨).
+After completing the steps on this page, you will have explored maps and datasets which can shed light on the topic you'll be writing about for your midterm.
+At any point, you can skip ahead to check out the[finished maps ✨✨✨ make this page ✨✨✨✨✨](add link ✨✨✨✨✨✨✨).
 You can also [email us at maps@harvard.edu](mailto:maps@harvard.edu) if anything isn't working how it should be (don't hesitate to ask -- if it's not working for you, it might not be working for others).

 ## Tutorial